cuonglannguyen/Grasp_Anything/README.md

 # Grasp-Anything
-This is the repository of the paper "Grasp-Anything: Large-scale Grasp Dataset from Foundation Models"
+This is the repository of the paper "Grasp-Anything++ Assignment"
 ## Table of contents
    1. [Installation](#installation)
    1. [Datasets](#datasets)